Anomalies on ALE spaces and phases of gauge theory: Introduction

 Many technical details are relegated to the appendices.
-Appendix~\ref{app:LieAlgebra} reviews our notation and the basic facts about Lie algebras.
-Appendix~\ref{secverma-bases} provides a brief introduction to the Verma–basis method, which we employ to construct the weights of arbitrary representations of $SU(N)$ explicitly.
-In Appendix~\ref{sec:fermions-EH} we solve the Dirac equation on the EH space in the presence of a background $U(1)$ gauge field and explicitly construct the corresponding zero modes.
-Appendix~\ref{anomaliesonT4CP2} reviews the anomalies on $\mathbb{T}^4$ and $\mathbb{CP}^2$, which, together with the new anomaly computed on the EH space, are used to constrain the dynamics of the gauge theories studied in the main text.
+Appendix~\ref{app:LieAlgebra} reviews our notation and basic facts about Lie algebras, while Appendix~\ref{secverma-bases} briefly introduces the Verma--basis method used to construct the weights of arbitrary representations of $SU(N)$.
+In Appendix~\ref{sec:fermions-EH} we solve the Dirac equation on EH space in the presence of a background $U(1)$ gauge field and explicitly construct the corresponding zero modes.
+Appendix~\ref{anomaliesonT4CP2} reviews the anomalies on $\mathbb{T}^4$ and $\mathbb{CP}^2$ which, together with the EH anomaly, are used to constrain the dynamics of the gauge theories studied in the main text.
+Finally, Appendix~\ref{app:bordismU5Z3} computes the bordism group $\Omega^{\rm spin}(B(U(5)\times Z_3))$ relevant to the $SU(5)$ example discussed in Section~\ref{More on the EH anomaly in the 2-index antisymmetric theory}.